jadehopepunk/jadehopepunk/content/posts/2023-09-22-a-local-wiki-for-my-household.md

 [redbugcollective/household-pi-setup](https://github.com/redbugcollective/household-pi-setup)

-I'm going to keep working on this, and add the other apps that Mojo Manor needs, so if you only want Dokuwiki, for it or use it as a reference.
+I'm going to keep working on this, and add the other apps that Radish House needs, so if you only want Dokuwiki, for it or use it as a reference.

 ## Backup